Grima04/virgl-vtest-launcher/README.md

 * If everything works as planned, you can now press the START button on the launcher app
 * Now you are able to open ExaGear and launch your games
 * When you are done, please do not forget to press STOP to properly kill all the background processes, otherwise they will continue running in the background and drain your battery
+* Also remember to set SELinux back to enforcing as soon as you are done using the app for security reasons

 ## Third party software:
 * [AnLinux Ubuntu rootfs](https://github.com/EXALAB/Anlinux-Resources/tree/master/Rootfs/Ubuntu/arm64) GPL-2.0 License